Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 “Why won’t she just leave?

-She’s gutless.
-She must want it…She’s obviously weak.”
+She’s obviously weak.”

-But I won’t let those words define me,
+But those words won't define me,

 because I carry more strength behind my swollen eye